The sea ice in northern Labrador is thinning — fast. Here's why the Inuit are worried | CBC News

 A fraction of its typical thickness

 The sea ice has now set in along the coast, but is a shadow of its normal self.
-North of Makkovik Bay, Andersen said the ice is only about 15 centimetres thick in an area where typically it would be about a metre.
+North of Makkovik Bay, Andersen said, the ice is only about 15 centimetres thick in an area where typically it would be about a metre.

-The late and meagre ice this year has been the talk of Makkovik and the four other communities that comprise Nunatsiavut, the self-governing territory of Labrador's Inuit — along with the Innu village of Natuashish, which is sandwiched among them.
+The late and meagre ice this year has been the talk of Makkovik and the four other communities that comprise Nunatsiavut, the self-governing territory of Labrador's Inuit — along with the Innu village of Natuashish, which lies on the north coast between Nain and Hopdale.

 No roads connect the communities to each other or to the outside world.
 Ferry services end in the fall and air travel can take a backseat to weather conditions.
 In the winter, snowmobiles and the sea ice that bears them, are essential.